To stop a dog from barking at night, you need to work with them during the day

 Dog owners worldwide will tell you that while some barking is alright, excessive barking can be frustrating, annoying, and downright rude.
 Dogs do not realize that we do not appreciate excessive barking.
 They feel that their barking is justified and necessary for each specific incident.

 Although we do not want to completely stop a dog from barking, teaching him when to stop barking can prove to be invaluable.
-This can be accomplished through behavior modification and obedience training.
+You can accomplish this through behavior modification and obedience training.

 Separation Anxiety/Compulsive Barking